thunder-project/thunder/README.md

 	2 1 2 ...
 	2 2 2 ...

 Subsets of pixels (e.g. different planes) can be stored in separate text files within the same directory, or all in one file.
+Numeric precision

 Many functions also use a common format for covariates: a text file of 0s and 1s, where the rows are variables, and the columns are time points.
 For example, if eight orientations were presented in random order for the example above, the file would be: